mozilla/datazilla/README.md

 DataAdapterCollection Class - Collection of DataViewAdapter class instances.

-BHViewAdapter Class - Base class for all BHViewAdapters.
+DataViewAdapter Class - Base class for all DataViewAdapters.
 Manages shared view idiosyncratic behavior like what fields go in the control panel and how to populate/retrieve them for signaling behavior.

-CrashesAdapter Class - Derived class of BHViewAdapter.
+CrashesAdapter Class - Derived class of DataViewAdapter.
 Encapsulates unique behavior for crash data views.

-UrlAdapter Class - Derived class of BHViewAdapter.
+UrlAdapter Class - Derived class of DataViewAdapter.
 Encapsulates unique behavior for views containing URL summaries.

 ##Installation
 1. Add system info to appropriate files in datazilla/webapp/conf/etc.  Copy the files to there appropriate location under /etc.